jiggoha/napoleon-chat/README.md

   * Don’t send the same message to the user that sent it himself.
 Instead, append the message directly as soon as he presses enter.
   * Show who’s online
   * Add “{user} is typing” functionality
-  * Function for determing the winning card of a trick (~~NOTE: doesn't work when called from index.js yet because of scoping issue.
-Will fix.~~)

   Napoleon:
   * Creation of a deck of cards